Jersey women's cricket team: History

 Later that month, Jersey played Guernsey in the 2023 edition of the Women's T20I Inter-Insular Cup at King George V Sports Ground in Castel.
 For the second successive year they swept the contest 3-0 with the highlight being the third match where they scored their highest total in a WT20I to date - 196/3 - before dismissing the hosts for 39 to win by 157 runs which was a new record for their biggest winning margin.

 Jersey retained the WT20I Inter-insular Cup for a third year in a row in 2024, winning a one-off match at Grainville Cricket Ground in St Saviour by 104 runs.
 Put into bat, the islanders' scored 157 all out with Charlie Miles making 68 off 42 balls, before they dismissed Guernsey for just 53 as Sophia Hanson took 3/7.

 In December 2024, Jersey won the inaugural T10 European Cricket Championship Challenger Division, going unbeaten throughout the competition in Spain and defeating Germany by 15 runs in the final.
 They followed this success up by sweeping a two-match WT20I series against Gibraltar at Europa Sports Park, with winning margins of eight-wickets and nine-wickets respectively.

 In April 2025, Jersey won the Cyprus WT20I Quadrangular Series, topping the table with six victories from six matches at the event which also included the hosts, Denmark and the Isle of Man.

 In May 2025, Jersey finished third at the 2025 Women's T20 World Cup Europe Qualifier Division Two in Rome, recording two wins from their five matches to once again miss out on progressing to the next stage of the competition.

 On 5 July 2025, Jersey defeated Guernsey by 89 runs under the DLS method in a rain-affected match in Castel to claim the WT20I Inter-Insular Cup for a fourth successive year.

+Jersey retained the WT20I Inter-Insular Cup for the fifth year in a row on 14 June 2026, defeating Guernsey 2–0 with both matches ending in wins by 100 runs.